-An MRI (or Magnetic Resonance Imaging) is a safe, accurate and non-invasive way of diagnosing medical issues.
-It works by spinning around the focused area of the body, generating a strong magnetic field which can be used in conjunction with radio waves to create a 2D or a 3D image.)
+An MRI scan (which stands for Magnetic Resonance Imaging) is a safe, accurate and non-invasive way of diagnosing medical issues.
+(It works by spinning around the focused area of the body, generating a strong magnetic field which can be used in conjunction with radio waves to create a 2D or a 3D image.)
 This type of scan uses a powerful magnetic field and radio-frequencies, which allows to create very detailed cross-sectional images.
 An MRI scan is used to diagnose a variety of conditions, from torn ligaments to tumors, and is especially good at identifying problems in the spine, the brain and in the joints(for examining the brain and spinal cord).
 Unlike other diagnostic imaging methods, an MRI scan involves no exposure to radiation.

 With the ability to scan an entire body, MRI Scanners can diagnose a huge list of ailments.
 For example:

 After your MRI scan, your images will be assessed by our expert radiologists and a copy of your report will be sent to your doctor or GP.
 Our results are incredibly fast, so you can get results on the same day as your scan, one of the key benefits of choosing LycaHealth for your MRI.
 This ensures that any medical problems found on the MRI can be treated quickly and efficiently and that you get the best care possible going forward.
 MRIs are entirely safe so you can get back to your normal day-to-day activities immediately after the scan.

-Are you looking for a private MRI scan without a referral?
-LycaHealth can help.
-We are now accepting self-referrals from new and existing patients, enabling you to access exceptional healthcare when you need it most.
+Are you looking for a private MRI scan in London without a referral?
+We are now accepting self-referral for MRI from new and existing patients, enabling you to access exceptional healthcare when you need it most.
 If you don’t have a doctor referral, we can arrange for you to have a short consultation with an experienced GP at LycaHealth before the MRI scan.
 Head over to our self-referral page to book your MRI scan today at our Orpington or Canary Wharf private health clinic.